-- Type of risk, - Detection of a risk, - Procedures for the minimization of such risks, - Measures to be taken when company specific security rules have been broken, security policies (e.g. response to higher threat conditions, new employee/employment verification, etc.);
+- Type of risk, - Detection of a risk, - Procedures for the minimization of such risks, - Measures to be taken when company specific security rules have been broken. - Awareness of the security plan in line with the responsibilities assigned, - Obligations of individuals under this plan. - security policies (e.g. response to higher threat conditions, new employee/employment verification, etc.);